acidlabs/bootstrap-extensions/README.md

 **Important**: You shall commit an up-to-date `stylesheets/styles.css` file along with `stylesheets/styles.less`.

-Jekyll doesn't compile the LESS files, if you don't provide the up-to-date CSS your changes won't appear on the Github pages, the CSS file version won't match the LESS file version and I'll be sad.
+Jekyll doesn't compile the LESS files, if you don't provide the up-to-date CSS your changes won't appear on the Github pages, the CSS file version won't match the LESS file version and we all will be sad.

 ```bash
 # Before committing your changes...